gianluca-pettenon/soap-totvs/README.md

-This repository is the help to consume TBC from TOTVS.
+This repository helps in the consumption of TOTVS Web Service via SOAP with PHP.
 ============================

 ## Installation